bohdanbobrowski/mdmc2exif/README.md

 ## Usage

-Run command in directory where images and required **data.csv** file is stored:
+Run command in directory to create empty **data.csv** file if such does not exist:

+    mdmc2exif --create

+Once when csv file is created and filled with proper and valid data (might be tricky), run to test:

+    mdmc2exif --dry-run

+...and for save:

     mdmc2exif --save

-Or with optional parameter **--dry-run**, which disables writing:

-    mdmc2exif --dry-run

 ## What the hell is Minolta Data Memory Card?